 St Mary's School, Hampstead has long prided itself on the quality of the teaching and pastoral care provided to its pupils.
 However, if parents do have a complaint, they can expect it to be treated by the School with care and in accordance with this Complaints Procedure.
 St Mary's School, Hampstead makes its Complaints Procedure available to all parents of pupils and of prospective pupils on the School's website and in the School Office during the school day, and St Mary's School, Hampstead will ensure that parents of pupils and of prospective pupils who request it are made aware that this document is published or available and of the form in which it is published or available, and of the number of complaints registered under the formal procedure during the preceding school year.
-In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulations 2014, St Mary's, Hampstead will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints procedure and the number of complaints registered under the formal procedure during the precedure the formal procedure during the precedure the formal procedure during the procedure and the number of complaints Procedure and the number of complaints registered under the formal procedure during the procedure during the procedure and the number of complaints registered under the formal procedure during the procedure and the number of complaints registered under the formal procedure during the procedure and the number of complaints registered under the formal procedure during the preceding school year.
+In accordance with paragraph 32(1) of Schedule 1 to the Education (Independent School Standards) Regulations 2014, St Mary's, Hampstead will also make available, on request, to Ofsted, the Department for Education (DfE) or the Independent Schools Inspectorate (ISI), details of this Complaints Procedure and the number of complaints registered under the formal procedure during the preceding school year.